gerkenma/Azerbaijani-Unicodification/README.md

 Records each instance of a unique character.
 Every character is replaced individually with the most commonly seen equivalent, diacritically decorated or not.
 Attempt #3 was due to fixing logic mistake in code.
 > Result: 0.53447

+**Attempt #4:** Dictionary and Frequency List

+Combines previous attempts in filter-like style approach.
+Code has been structured to support multi-line contexual analysis (not yet implemented as of 15 April 2018).
+Conditionals test if line has been seen before in dictionary style, otherwise defaults to evaluating each letter against the frequency list described above.
+> Result: 0.84613

+**Attempt #5:** 5/4/3 Letter Recognition, Dictionary, and Frequency List

+Filter-like approach expanded upon.
+After comparing word to dictionary, each word is analyzed for a before seen 5/4/3 letter pattern.
+The word will undergo any replacements necessary, and then be passed through the frequency list comparison.
+Capitalization is still preserved.
+Program reports never finding a letter pattern it hasn't seen in training, so suspecting bug.
+Very inefficent.
+Processing requires several minutes (recorded at about 2:20) to complete.
+Will be looking into storing processed lists externally instead of fully recreating each time.
+> Result: 0.83943